 Voluntary sector organisations are key to providing effective health and social care for people in the criminal justice system.
 They play a vital role in reducing health inequalities.
 They work hand in hand with local health services to provide flexible, holistic support for people who face significant barriers to getting the health and care services they need.
 Our members continue to successfully develop and deliver flexible and person-centred approaches to supporting people who have offended and who wish to stop.

 As well as delivering frontline health services, they support people to access and engage with health providers, provide holistic support, accompany people to appointments and assist them to understand and manage their health needs.

 Are you looking for voluntary organisations working in health and justice?
-Browse our Directory of offender services.
+Browse our Directory.

 Read Clinks case studies showcasing the innovative work of our members working in health and justice.